Zhroyn/MyNotes/Notes/Course/CV/Depth Estimation.md

 ## Depth Estimation
 ### Stereo Matching
-For a given stereo camera, suppose the relative pose of the two lenses is given, then the procedure to compute the depth are:
+For a given stereo camera, suppose the relative pose of the two lenses is given, then the procedures to compute the depth are:
 1. Find 2D-2D correspondences
 2. Triangulate

-So here comes stereo matching, which helps match all pixels efficiently
+So here comes stereo matching, which helps match all pixels efficiently.

+#### Stereo Image Rectification
 For every point, set $X, X_L$ and $X_R$.
 Given $X_L$, then we can get the equation of the epipolar line on the right image plane:
 $$